HewlettPackard/shs-docs/docs/portal/developer-portal/operations/ncn_image_customization.md

 # NCN image customization

-This section is for systems using CSM 1.3 or later versions.
+Use this configuration method to install SHS on NCN images only if the system uses CSM 1.3 or later versions.

 For systems using CSM 1.2 or earlier versions, skip this section and proceed to the [NCN personalization](ncn_personalization.md#ncn-personalization) procedure, followed by the [Compute Node Configuration](compute_node_configuration.md#compute-node-configuration) procedure.

 Ensure that the [Setup](setup.md#setup) section has been completed prior to running any steps in this section.